BA(Hons) Culture, Media and Creative Industries

 Media-making projects might include still and moving images, photo books, interactive video, digital design work and a practice-based portfolio containing a film, reflective workbook and verbal critique.

-In your final year you’ll choose between a written dissertation or media-making project to play to your strengths, whether that’s academic writing, practical making or both.
+In your final year you'll complete a written or practice-based dissertation or to play to your strengths, whether that's academic writing, practical making or both.

 See our full glossary of assessment terms.